Bristol Handball Club: 2017/18

 The start of 2017/18 season saw a lot of player changes, with new players coming in and a number of the international students heading home.
 The league itself was also rebranded as the Regional League South West.

 The men's team had an excellent year, registering their first victory over Bath University for a number of years and ending up as Champions with 5 more points than runners up and last year's champions South Wales.
-At the end of the season, Bristol played Chelsea at the Derby Arena for a place in the National League South and in a hard-fought and exciting game, Bristol were victorious winning 36–32 to secure promotion.
+At the end of the season, Bristol played Chelsea at the Derby Arena for a place in the National League South.
+Bristol were victorious winning 36–32 to secure promotion.

-The ladies team also had a strong season with a number of excellent victories through the season, beating all teams in the league at least once, apart from champions Reading, who were promoted to the Premier Handball League.
-In the National Cup, Bristol had an exciting run and made it through to the last 8, eventually losing to a very strong London GD side at the Copper Box in London.
+The women's team recorded victories against every team in the league at least once during the season, with the exception of Reading, who finished as league champions and were promoted to the Premier Handball League.
+In the National Cup, Bristol reached the quarter-finals before being eliminated by London GD at the Copper Box Arena in London.